The Deadly Breaking Sword: Theme song

+The theme song "True Colors of a Beautiful Hero" was composed by Joseph Koo with the lyrics by Sun Yi, and sung by Jenny Tseng in Cantonese.

 Reception

 Critical

 Ian Jane of DVD Talk gave the film a positive review and writes "The film might seem a little dated considering that it came out in the mid-eighties, past the genre's prime by a bit of a margin, but it stands as a good example of how fun and exciting a well made Shaw Brothers swordplay could be when delivered by a dedicated director and a talented cast."

 Box office

 The film grossed HK$2,716,494 at the Hong Kong box office during its theatrical run from 12 to 26 April 1979 in Hong Kong.